 3 connected PROPERTIES

 Thanks to the generosity of several families, there are some great places to explore in Sugar Hill.
-Three properties, two owned by ACT and one privately owned and conserved with ACT, make up permanently protected acres for public (and wildlife) use!
+Three properties, two owned by ACT and one privately owned and conserved with ACT, make up over 300 permanently protected acres for public (and wildlife) use!
+The properties officially named the Foss Forest,

-ACT owns the Foss Forest and the MacCornack-Evelyn Forest, and rest is privately owned (the Bronson Hill Conservation Area so please respect space around the landowners’ home.
+MacCornack-Evelyn Forest, and Bronson Hill Conservation Area are open to the public, but the Bronson Hill Conservation Area is privately owned so please respect space around the landowners' homes.

 Please use caution when hiking on these or any trails in the North Country.
 For more information on hiker safety visit http://www.hikesafe.com/.

 This is the land that started ACT.
-Proposed for 10 house lots, today it is the keystone of over 300 acres of contiguous conserved land.
+Proposed for 10 house lots, today it is the keystone property of these three contiguously conserved lands.
 Foss Forest has trails on old skids roads and trails built by ACT volunteers and neighbors.
 Some of the trails lead onto the Bronson Hill Conservation Area and into the MacCornack- Evelyn Forest.
 The Foss Forest may be entered at a log landing on Pearl Lake Road, or from the end of Post Road.

 Herbert G. Whipple Conservation Area

 With the generous support of more than 110 community members, ACT completed the purchase of the Whipple Farm land in the summer of 2005.
-The 20 acres, the last undeveloped land from one of Sugar Hill’s early farms, is located on Route 117 just up the hill from Polly’s Pancake Parlor.
-Parking is near the red barn across the street from Polly's.
+The 20 acre plot, the last undeveloped land from one of Sugar Hill’s early farms, is located on Route 117 just up the hill from Polly’s Pancake Parlor.
+The trail can now be accessed behind Polly's, signage to be placed in summer of 2017.
+Overflow parking is near the red barn across the street from Polly's.

 The land was cleared about 200 years ago and much of it has been maintained as field ever since.
 At its northern edge the property abuts a large beaver pond and marsh, most of which has also been conserved.